 Lavenders are flowering plants from the mint family of herbs.
-They are native to the Mediterranean, Arabia and India, but the cultivated forms are available and grown all over the world especially in gardens.
+They are native to the Mediterranean, Arabia and India, but the cultivated forms are available and grown all over the world, especially in gardens.
 The color of its flowers has given rise to color lavender and lavender is also well known for its very pleasant aroma.
-Drying lavender blooms locks in the essence of the flowers so that they can be used later for fragrance, in recipes or for conversion into oil
+Drying lavender blooms locks in the essence of the flowers so they can be used later for fragrance, in recipes or for conversion into oil.

 Make sure you go for proper harvesting of your lavender in order to dry it.
 Do it just before the flower comes out of its bud.
 The morning time of a bright sun-drenched day is the best time to do it and possibly before the morning dew leaves the atmosphere.
 The blooms are pineapple shaped and are loaded with the essential oil.
 Some buds can hold their fragrance for years.
 Harvesting is best done when about a third of the flowers have already bloomed.
 Cut the stems with a sharp pair of shears and see that the stem length you cut has no leaves on them.

 Gather all the lavender buds with stems into bunches that aggregate to about an inch in diameter.
 Hold them together with a rubber band.
 This will enable the bunch to stay together even when they start to dry up and lose their size.
 Tying them up with string could cause the stems to become loose and drop off from the bunch.

 Step 3 - Hang up the Lavender to Dry

 Once you have the bunches together, hang them upside down in a place that is dark and has no moisture.
 This upside down position will help them to retain their shape.
 Hanging them in a dark place will ensure the blooms do not fade because of the light.

 Step 4 - Allow Drying Time